Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 While this can be somewhat convenient throughout the winter, it’s nothing short of uncomfortable during the sweaty summer months.

-Make it a point of limiting oven use over the summer, particularly during daylight hours.
+Make it a point to limit oven use over the summer, especially during daylight hours.

 If you can’t help it, at least wait until the sun has gone down before using it.

-While being without an oven can present a number of culinary complications, it can also open the door for a host of exciting new food prep opportunities.
+While being without an oven can present some culinary complications, it can also open up a host of exciting new food prep opportunities.

-You may be surprised by just how many health-conscious oven-free recipes are out there.
+You may be surprised by how many health-conscious, oven-free recipes are available.
 If you’re fond of backyard barbecues, there’s no better time of year to give the old grill a thorough cleaning and throw on some burgers.

 By the time fall rolls around and you’ve expanded your culinary repertoire, you may actually be grateful to have been pulled out of your comfort zone.